open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 File Sources
 -------------

-Define new data formats that can be read by a File Reader.
-These plugins do not appear in the processor list, but instead define the file extensions that the File Reader can accept (e.g., :code:`.oebin`).
+File Sources allow the File Reader to read data in different formats.
+These plugins do not appear in the processor list, but instead speicfy the file extensions that the File Reader can accept (e.g., :code:`.nwb` or :code:`.oebin`).

 Officially supported Record Engines: :ref:`binaryformat`, :ref:`openephysformat`, :ref:`nwbdataformat`